chinmoyewubd/chinmoyewubd/README.md

 <!-- Profile Banner -->
 <h1 align="center">Hi 👋, I'm Chinmoy Karmakar</h1>
-<h3 align="center">New Graduate Software Engineer | Web & Mobile App Developer | AI & Data Science Enthusiast</h3>
+<h3 align="center">Software Engineer | Web & Mobile App Developer | AI & Data Science Enthusiast</h3>

 ---

 ## 🚀 About Me

-🎓 I am a newly graduated Software Engineer with a strong passion for building modern web and mobile applications.
-💡 I enjoy solving real-world problems through clean and scalable code.
-🌱 Currently seeking an internship opportunity to develop my skills and grow in the software industry.
-🤖 Deeply interested in Artificial Intelligence and Data Science.
+I am a newly graduated Software Engineer with a strong passion for building modern web and mobile applications.
+I enjoy solving real-world problems through clean, efficient, and scalable code, and I am currently seeking an internship opportunity to further develop my skills and grow within the software industry.
+Additionally, I have a deep interest in Artificial Intelligence and Data Science, and I am eager to expand my knowledge and expertise in these fields.
 ---

 ## 💻 Technical Interests